-Enter the number of persons referred for disciplinary action for crimes that occurred On Campus for each of the following
+Enter the number of persons referred for disciplinary action for crimes that occurred On Campus for each of the

-categories.

-Do not include disciplinary actions that were strictly
+Do not include disciplinary actions that were strictly for school policy violations.

-If the disciplinary action is the result of an arrest, plo 1 arrest.
+If the disciplinary action is the result of an arrest, please do not count it here; count the violation as 1 arrest.

 Do NOT include drunkenness or driving under the influence in Liquor law violations.

-Number of persons referred for
+Number of persons referred for Disciplinary Action

-Disciplinary Action

-Crime 2015 2016 2017
+Crime 2016 2017 2018

 a.
-Weapons: carrying, possessing, etc. 0 2 0
+Weapons: carrying, possessing, etc. 2 0 0

 b.
-Drug abuse violations 36 7 9
+Drug abuse violations 7 9 6

 c.
-Liquor law violations 89 62 53
+Liquor law violations 62 53 13